Everything You Need to Know About Family-Based Treatment (FBT)

 1. Contact Eating Disorder Therapy LA

-2. Complete our google form and get matched to an FBT therapist
+2. Complete our google form and we will match you to an FBT therapist

 3. Start your teen on the path to full recovery.